rarible/ethereum-sdk/README.md

 ### With protocol-ethereum-sdk, you can:

 - Create sell orders
-- Create/accept bid for auctions
+- Create/accept bid on NFTs
+- Create/finish/cancel auctions and also put bids and buy out NFTs
 - Buy tokens for regular sell orders
 - Create Lazy Mint NFT ERC721 and ERC1155 tokens
 - Make regular mint